Vegan leather? That sounds like a contradiction!

-For those of you who would like to try a small item made out of vegan leather before investing in a larger piece, consider buying a vegan leather wallet.
-Vegan leather wallets can be inexpensive and help you find the vegan leather material that is right with you.
+For those of you who would like to try a small item before investing in a larger piece, consider buying a vegan leather wallet.
+Vegan leather wallets can be inexpensive and help you find the material that is right with you.

-Many brands offer cool vegan leather wallets or vegan leather purses.
-Two companies you might want to check out our Corkor and Tree Tribe.
+Many brands offer cool vegan leather wallets or purses.
+Three companies you might want to check out our Corkor, Tree Tribe, and Brakeburn.

 Tree Tribe also plants a tree for every purchase and have already planted over 400,000 trees!
 Do you want to help them plant one more with a cool vegan leaf leather wallet or maybe one of their leaf leather journals?
 These look perfect for making notes in the great outdoors!

 Brakeburn is a British clothing and accessories brand known for its colorful patterned products.
 If you’re looking for a high-quality wallet but want something a bit more colorful then their cotton wallets with vegan leather (PU) accents (shown above) are a great choice.